-Layer 3 is one of the important Layer of OSI Model.
-This corresponds Internet Layer of TCP/IP Model.
+Layer 3 is one of the important Layers of OSI Model.
+This layer corresponds Internet Layer of TCP/IP Model.
 Layer 3 or Internet Layer handles end to end delivery of the data.
 In other words it provides Routing.
 Routing is one of the main lessons of computer network world.
+In this lesson, we will focus on layer 3 lessons like Routing Protocols, Administrative Distance etc.

 Layer 3 provides Routing with the help of a Routed Protocol and unique addresses.
 There are some Layer 3 Routed Protocols like IP, IPX, Apple Talk, CLNX etc. exist.
 For now, almost all networks use IP (Internet Protocol) as a Layer 3 Routed Protocol.
 And IP provides unique IP Addreses.
 Beside Routed Protocol IP and IP Addresses, there is also other protocols that helps Routing.
 These Protocols are Routing Protocols.